Atlas-Authority/marketing-automation/ENGINE.md

 These in-memory HubSpot entities will be operated on throughout the rest of the engine run, and upsynced in the final step.

+At this phase, MPAC contact fields are normalized, e.g. the literal string `"null"` is removed, newlines are removed, and fields are trimmed.

+We calculate on each record anything we can ahead of time here (currently only MPAC max-tier), and remove MPAC records with invalid emails.

 ### Identifying contact types by MPAC data

 The two types of contact types are Partner and Customer.
 This phase identifies all known domains as being one or the other.